About Me

 Peppermint

 The middle (II-IV) Death Wish films were on cable.
 This led me to want to watch this Jennifer Garner revenge flick again.
-The DVD has a director commentary that is decent.
+The DVD has a decent director commentary.
 It could have had more commentary about the process (had some) and actors (not too much).
 But, I basically watched the whole thing while listening to the commentary with closed captioning allowing you to follow along with the film dialogue.

 The film is basically about standard mom becoming a vigilante against everyone (including the judge) behind the murder of her husband (who got in trouble with the wrong people) and young daughter (who bought peppermint ice cream before being shot) as well as those who helped the denial of justice, including the judge involved.
 And, there were various cannon fodder sorts, like the low level crime syndicate personnel disposed of along the way.